 - Test cases: This is a set of actions that test a particular piece of functionality of the software project.

-- Test data: The input is given to a software program during execution of the test cases.
+- Test data: The input is given to a software program during the execution of the test cases.

 - Test automation script: These are scripts created by automation engineers with the idea of them being run frequently to reduce the reliance on manual testing.